algorand/conduit/docs/Development.md

 ### Init

-Each plugin will have its `Init` function called once as the pipline is constructed.
+Each plugin will have its `Init` function called once as the pipeline is constructed.

 The context provided to this function should be saved, and used to terminate any long-running operations if necessary.